 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Tyson, Tesson, Tewson, Tiuson, Tison, Dyson and many more.

 First found in Northumberland where they held a family seat from early times, where the name originally was Tesson, one of the most powerful families in Normandy seated at Angouleme.
 Their history is French more than Viking and they distinguished themselves against the Saracens in 725.
 They were later seated at Anjou and Raoul Tesson the first Lord of Cingueleiz led 120 knights at Val-Des-Dunes in 1047.
 Gilbert Tesson, his brother, obtained the barony of Alnwick from King Edward the Confessor, England's Saxon King, and was killed at the Battle of Hastings, fighting on the Saxon side.

-More information is included under the topic Early Thiessen Notables in all our PDF Extended History products.
+Another 83 words(6 lines of text) are included under the topic Early Thiessen Notables in all our PDF Extended History products.